With the release of The Social Dilemma by Netflix in 2020, AI in Social Media has become a very hot topic.

 That’s where AI comes in help with the deep learning-powered search.

-For example, when a user searches for “kitchen” the entire discovery path can go from pictures of a kitchen until recipes suitable in a small kitchen.
+For example, when a user searches for “kitchen” the entire discovery path can go from pictures of a kitchen to recipes suitable in a small kitchen.
 It’s outstanding how far these searches can go and have a more deep meaning.

 We already talked about how Facebook, Instagram, Linkedin, and Twitter use AI to give recommendations to users.